 Over $100 Million Won.

-If you or a loved one suffered a brain injury due to negligence, let us answer your questions and fight for everything you deserve.
+If you or a loved one suffered a brain injury due to negligence, let our Atlanta brain injury attorneys answer your questions and fight for everything you deserve.

 Experience & Skill Matter in TBI Cases.

 A traumatic brain injury (TBI) can happen anytime a violent blow or jolt causes damage to the brain.
 It can result from car accidents, truck crashes, and other incidents.
 Brain injuries are a significant cause of death and disability in the United States, according to the Centers for Disease Control and Prevention (CDC) and are considered a serious public health concern.

 But Atlanta TBI victims have rights and legal options.
 If you or a loved one suffered a TBI that was someone else’s fault, you may be entitled to compensation.
 The Atlanta traumatic brain injury attorneys at The Champion Firm can navigate the legal system, protect you, and pursue the maximum compensation possible.
 Call, text, or chat for a free consultation to discuss filing a personal injury or wrongful death lawsuit.